Protecting Marin’s Coast

 In 2026, California celebrates the 50th Anniversary of the California Coastal Act, the landmark law that has protected our coastlines, wildlife, and public access for half a century.
+At EAC, we’re celebrating 55 years of coastal advocacy — five decades of grassroots action that continues to keep its promises alive today.

 Fifty years of the Coastal Act remind us what’s possible when citizens demand lasting protection for the public good.
 Fifty-five years of EAC show what it takes to keep that promise alive.
 Together, they are a call to action: